CASH TRUTHS THAT AREN'T

 FCF would be a much better metric if it started, not from the CFFO total, rather from Cash Profits - the subtotal (often missing) half way down CFFO, after the adjustments for long-life assets, but before the adjustments for working capital assets.

 From CFFO is deducted the cost of long-life assets purchased that are considered to be replacements of existing capacity, but not including growth assets.
 This replaces the depreciation that was reversed out in the calculation of CFFO.
 Management may publish this value, but it is never audited and should be considered very, very subjective.
-The second section of the Statement of Cash Flow usually includes two different line items for a) purchases of operating divisions (or companies) and b) purchases of individual assets.
+The second section of the Statement of Cash Flow usually includes two different line items for (i) purchases of operating divisions (or companies) which will always include their long-life assets, and (ii) purchases of individual assets.
 The websites using databases of financial reports usually subtract the line item for Purchases of Assets in the calculation of FCF.
-Supposedly, all individual assets only replace existing capacity, and puchases of businesses are always for growth.
+Supposedly, all individual assets only replace existing capacity, and purchases of businesses are always for growth.
 Garbage!
 That is a completely arbitrary distinction with no economic reality.

 Does the Purchase of Assets line item better measure the cost of long-life assets than depreciation?
 Not by a long shot.

-- Some industries regularly buy up existing companies just to maintain their 'inventory' (for computer software providers), or pipeline of drugs (for drug companies), or reserves of resources (for Oil and Gas, and Resource companies).
+- Some industries regularly buy up existing companies just to maintain their 'inventory'.
+E.g. Computer software providers moving their customers to the cloud need updated technology.
+E.g. Drug companies need to replace their pipeline of product as old drugs go off patent.
+E.g. Oil and Gas, and Resource companies buy new projects from ExploreCo's to replace depleting reserves.
 These purchases are ignored by FCF, but their economic impact is little different from a widget seller replenishing his inventory with the most current model.

 - The purchase of individual assets included in FCF will be lumpy.
 Unless the company is very large and diversified there will be years of no purchases and years of large purchases.
 An individual year's purchases is no reflection of all future year's purchases.
 Even using an average of (say) 5 years' purchases will not even out the cost of assets with 20 year's lifespan.

-- Expansion can be accomplished by buying-out existing operations (or companies), or by building additional warehouses, advertizing, spending more on Research and Development, etc. One strategy is neither better or worse than the other.
-Yet when FCF is capitalized to value a stock it will penalize the DIY expansion and give the buy-out expansion a free ride.
+- Expansion can be accomplished by buying other's operations, or by growing your own.
+One strategy is neither better or worse than the other.
+Yet when FCF is used to value a stock it will penalize the DIY expansion and give the buy-out expansion a free ride.
 For no economic reason.
+Building additional warehouses, advertizing, spending more on Research and Development, all show up as negative cash flows.

 - The same problem affects the growth of Current Assets.
 When a company grows by buying-out existing operations, the current assets of those operations are included along with the long-term assets in the line item in the second section of the Statement of Cash Flow.
 So any increase is ignored by the FCF metric.
 But the DIY expansion will have the increase in current assets decreasing the CFFO used in the FCF metric.